fettirik/latex_templates/README.md

 # latex_templates
-this repo consists a collection off my used templates
+this repo consists a collection of my used templates